 - Software (BOS), - the reset button at the timer's front (see page 2-7) or - a positive edge of the "Reset fault" input signal. - ★ Please note that after "Reset fault", the timer only restores the "Ready" state.
-In "Ready" the following is applicable: - it is possible to start a new welding process - the LED READY at the timer's front is lit - and the output signal "Control ready" is set.

-If the timer does not execute any other actions!
-If the fault occurs during a welding process, it might happen that the gun is still closed and the robot e.g. remains on the current welding position.
+In "Ready" the following is applicable: - it is possible to start a new welding process - the LED READY at the timer's front is lit - and the output signal "Control ready" is set. - The timer does not execute any other actions!
+If the error occurs during a welding process, the gun might still be closed and the robot e.g. remains on the current welding position.

-Via the input signals "Reset fault with WC" (see page 6-9) and "Reset fault with spot repeat" (see page 6-10), other operations can be initiated in addition to "Reset fault".
+Via the input signals "Reset fault with WC" (see page 6-7) and "Reset fault with spot repeat" (see page 6-8), other operations can be initiated in addition to "Reset fault".
 Please refer to the indicated cross references.

-6.1.10 Reset Fault with WC
+6.1.8 Reset Fault with WC

-For basic information, please refer to page 6-8!
+For basic information, please refer to page 6-6!